deanpcmad/muck/README.md

     name "example"
     # The name of the docker container.
 Will be converted to `app_name-mysql-1`
     app_name "my-app"
     # The username to authenticate to MySQL with
     username "root"
     # The password to authenticate to MySQL with
     password nil
+    # The database type: mysql (default), mariadb, or sqlite
+    type "mysql"
+  end

+  # SQLite database example
+  database do
+    # The name of the database (used for backup file naming)
+    name "myapp_production"
+    # The app name (used for organizing backups)
+    app_name "my-app"
+    # Set type to sqlite
+    type "sqlite"
+    # The path to the SQLite database file on the remote server
+    path "/var/data/my-app/production.db"
   end

   # The database block above can be repeated within the context of the server